belgif/thematic/URI/iceg_uri_standard_draft.md

 ### Domain

 **Rule 3**: The name of the domain and all potential subdomains, must be independent of the organisation, product, brand and time.
-The domain cannot contain a name that may seize to exist, since it must remain persistent.
+The domain cannot contain a name that may ceaseTitle to exist, since it must remain persistent.

 ### Type